-Senior care marketing is crucial for any senior care community.
-Getting your company name and brand out to the public is what helps you drive leads.
-Content is a big part of senior care marketing, because you want to educate people and show them what sets your senior care company apart from the others.
+Senior care marketing is crucial for any senior care community because getting your company name and brand out to the public is what helps drive leads.

 - Images that have walkers or wheelchairs in them.
 Images like this may be okay if you are discussing the topic of rehabilitation, but sometimes people jump to negative thoughts when a group of people in wheelchairs is shown.
 When people think of senior care, wheelchairs, canes and walkers can come to mind.
 You don’t want them to stay in that mindset.
 Try and get people away from that stigma about senior care.